Tuesday, March 3, 2015

 Driving to Muri Woods

-There was no electricity at Muir Woods, the storm the night before had knocked out the power.
+There was no electricity at Muir Woods; the storm the night before had knocked out the power.

 We paid three dollars each to enter the park.

-The dense forest was loaded with Redwood and Sequoia trees and they were big enough to stand inside.
+The dense forest was loaded with Redwood and Sequoia trees, and they were big enough to stand inside.

 The forest was probably full of bears and other wild creatures, but we did not see any.

 The path was muddy and full of debris, and the rough terrain made it hard to push Meadow in her wheelchair.
+Meadow's little head bobbed up and down as I wheeled her along in her wheelchair, which she found funny, and she laughed.

-We walked about two miles into the woods crossing a bridge to reach the other side.
+We walked about two miles into the woods, crossing a bridge to reach the other side.

 Redwoods and Sequoia Trees